geshev/payment-system-project/README.md

 # payment-system-project

-To run just execute the run.sh script docker should take care of the rest
+To run the project just execute the run.sh script and docker should take care of the rest.